ycrc/ycrc.github.io/docs/clusters/hopper.md

 The VDI will provide a virtual desktop with the standard YCRC cluster interfaces, such as the [Open OnDemand Web Portal](/clusters-at-yale/access/ood) and command line terminal access, to access files, run commands, and launch jobs.
 To protect the security of the data on Hopper, the VDI prevents copy/pasting to the host computer, prevents file transfers (see below for how to transfer files) and enforces idle session timeouts.

-To access the VDI, navigate to INSERT URL in a web browser.
+To access the VDI, navigate to (URL Coming Soon) in a web browser.

 ## Transfer Data